-- The MAISD offers center-based programs and programs within local districts supporting more than 1,800 students ages birth to age 26 years old.
+- The MAISD offers center-based programs and programs within local districts supporting more than 1,800 students aged from birth to age 26 years old.
 These programs include education services for Autism Spectrum Disorder, Emotional Impairment, Cognitive Impairment, Hearing Impairment, Early Childhood Identification services, and Early Childhood Special Education (SE) for Birth to Three Years Old.
 The MAISD also offers Early College and career tech opportunities.
 MAISD actively engages in early intervention through Early On and Great Start programming.
 These programs serve over 118 families each year in Montcalm County. - Operates the Montcalm Area Career Center serving juniors and seniors attending Montcalm County schools with career technical education programs.
 All programs have articulation agreements allowing students to earn free college credits. - Provides a technology infrastructure, which supports local district systems, allows for curriculum integration, and provides an outstanding foundation of assistive technology to meet individual learning needs. - Offers a broad spectrum of services in the areas of general education including curriculum, instruction, and professional development as well as school safety, truancy, pupil accounting, and business and finance.
 All departments provide support and facilitation for local district collaboration. - Supports the evidenced-based Great Start Readiness Programming (GSRP) for four-year-old preschool opportunities.
-There are seven sub-recipients that include all seven school districts, and the MAISD operates one classroom with blended funding (Special Education & GSRP).
+There are eight sub-recipients that include all seven school districts, and one community based organization and the MAISD operated one classroom with blended funding (Special Education & GSRP).

-In the 2021-2022 school year, the MAISD received funding for 749 GSRP slots.
-This was an increase from the 659 slots awarded in 2020-2021.
+In the 2022-23 school year, the MAISD received funding for 762 GSRP slots.
+This was an increase from the 749 slots awarded in 2021-22.
 We were able to increase our number of GSRP classrooms within the MAISD.
 Slots can be used for the school day (two slots per child) or part day (one slot per child).
-With this allocation, a total of 365 children were served in a center based GSRP program.
-The majority of slots being used were in school day programming.
+With this allocation, a total of 389 children were served in a center based GSRP program.
+Majority of slots being used were in school day programming.
 GSRP targets families who have identified risk factors that may interfere with their child's educational success.
 The priority risk factor is defined as income at or below 250% of the federal poverty level.
 Other risk factors are defined by Michigan legislation; there are seven risk factors total for eligibility.

-In 2019-2020 we were introduced to COVID-19 in our schools.
+In 2019-20 we were introduced to COVID-19 in our schools.
 We continued to focus on educating our preschool children in a safe manner.
-In comparison with the previous year's data, our data does reflect declines in some areas.
-We continued to operate under COVID-19 restrictions which impacted our students and staff.
-We continue to problem solve and learn from the 2019-20 pandemic.
-We continue to prepare for another year of COVID-19-related issues in our classroom GSRP programming for 2022-23.
+In comparison with the previous year's data, our data does reflect declines in some areas have subsided.
+We continue to problem solve and learn from the 2019-20 pandemic to serve children in the highest quality programming.

 Michigan legislation included language that said 30% of allocated slots must be bid out to private providers so they can operate GSRP.
-Due to COVID-19, the MAISD lost its only eligible community-based organization (CBO) that resided within the MAISD.
-2021-2022 CBO opportunities were offered to our only eligible options, however, the eligible parties continued to decline interest in participating.
+Due to COVID-19, in 2019 the MAISD lost its only eligible community-based organization (CBO).
+In 2021-22 CBO opportunities were offered to our only eligible options, however most eligible parties continued to decline interest in participating.
+In January of 2023 we were able to develop a new partnership with one eligible CBO.
+We continue to invest in building that CBO partnership for the 2023-24 school year.